maintainer-org/maintainer/docs/maintainer_contributing.md

 ## maintainer contributing

-A brief description of your command
+generate CONTRIBUTING.md for your repository.

 ### Synopsis